All individual plants are $4.00 each.

 This aji grows upright making it a great container plant.
 Thickly fleshed red fruits.
 Baccatum.

 An edible ornamental with purple flowers, deep purple foliage and fruit.
 Eventually turns red, but new crop will start purple.
 Annuum.

 A large sprawling plant which yields long ribbed yellow aji fruits.
 Delicious.
 Baccatum.

 We have red and yellow, why not orange?
-What other color should I try?
+Could be a little bit of sunburn.
+Annuum.

 PETER PEPPER, RED

 Named for the male anatomy that it resembles.
 Always a conversation piece at the dinner table.
 Annuum.